MiguelCastillo/Brackets-LineNavigator/README.md

 Brackets-LineNavigator
 ======================

-Brackets extension to enable Ctrl-Right and Ctrl-Left normal operations or navigating through text
+Brackets extension to enable Ctrl-Right and Ctrl-Left normal operations when navigating through text

 How to